ButinVladimir/cyberiada/ROADMAP.md

 ## Difficulty level

 Each city has it's own difficulty level.
-Higher difficulty levels leads to higher requirements but also to higher credibility and experience gains.
-Difficulty level increases after reaching certain credibility thresholds and then relocating.
+Higher difficulty levels leads to higher requirements but also allows to purchase items with higher level.
+Difficulty level increases after reaching certain credibility thresholds.
 Most cities have upper limit on difficulty level.
+After relocating difficulty level is reset.
+Each city has it's own starting difficulty level and difficulty level factor.

+## Favors

+Favors are earned by completing missions and capturing more districts.
+To prevent repeated favors, only increasing max amount of captured districts counts.
+Favors can be spent on purchasing faction blueprints, having additional resources after prestige or increasing skill and attribute points.

 ## Qualities